Katia-Toboleva/football-stats-react-recharts/README.md

 ## Description:
 The app is built for getting stats about football matches.
-It has of three filters: Team, Player and Match.
-Once player and match filters are chosen, the stats are presented in a radar-chart with some details about the game and the player.
+It has 3 filters: Team, Player and Match.
+Once Player and Match filters are chosen, the stats are presented in a radar-chart with some details about the game and the player.

 ## Technologies:
 JavaScript, React, React Hooks, Recharts, SCSS, SCSS Modules, localStorage HTML, Webpack, Babel, Eslint, Stylelint.